tzapu/WiFiManager/README.md

 //set custom ip for portal
 wifiManager.setAPConfig(IPAddress(10,0,1,1), IPAddress(10,0,1,1), IPAddress(255,255,255,0));
 ```

+## Releases
+#### 0.5
+ - Added to Arduino Boards Manager - Thanks Max
+ - moved most stuff to PROGMEM
+ - added signal quality and a nice little padlock to show which networks are encrypted

+##### v0.4 - user contributed changes - Thank you
+ - added ability to password protect the configuration Access Point
+ - callback for enter configuration mode
+ - memory allocation improvements

+##### v0.3
+ - removed the need for EEPROM and works with the 2.0.0 and above stable release of the ESP8266 for Arduino IDE package
+ - removed restart on save of credentials
+ - updated examples

+##### v0.2
+needs the latest staging version (or at least a recent release of the staging version) to work

+##### v0.1
+works with the staging release ver.
+1.6.5-1044-g170995a, built on Aug 10, 2015 of the ESP8266 Arduino library.

 ### Contributions and thanks
-The support and help I got from the community has been nothing short of fenomenal.
+The support and help I got from the community has been nothing short of phenomenal.
 I can't thank you guys enough.
 This is my first real attept in developing open source stuff and I must say, now I understand why people are so dedicated to it, it is because of all the wonderful people involved.

 __THANK YOU__